Denis-Dinkov/SoftUni/README.md

 # Programming-Fundamentals-JavaScript---Sept-2022
-Tasks from Programming Fundamentals with JavaScript
+Learning fundamentals about programming with javaScript.